tonyliang19/Course_notes_2023Spring/cpsc368/write_sql_queries/current_assi4.md

 5. How many books has each province borrowed?

-        SELECT      COUNT(Distinct b.userID, b.bid), a.province
+        SELECT      COUNT(Distinct b.isbn), a.province
-        FROM        Address a, Borrows b, User u
+        FROM        Address a, Borrows br, User u, Book b WHERE       a.id = u.addressID AND
-        WHERE       a.id = u.addressID AND b.userID = u.id
+                    br.userID = u.id AND
+                    br.bid = b.isbn
         GROUP BY    a.province

 6. Each province/territory has run a campaign to encourage residents to use the library